shyneforce/audio-analysis/docs/guides/DIY_CallRecognizersUsingAP.md

 5. Call filtering
 6. Saving Results

-In order to execute these steps correctly for your call of interest, you must enter suitable parameter values into a *config.yml* file.
+In order to execute these steps correctly for your target call, you must enter suitable parameter values into a *config.yml* file.
 The name of this file is passed as an argument to AP.exe which reads the file and executes the recognition steps.
 The command line will be explained subsequently.
 We now describe how to set the parameters for each of the six recognition steps, using as a concrete example the config file for the Boobook Owl, *Ninox boobook*.
 Note that the config filename must have the correct structure in order to be recognized by AP, in this case `Towsey.NinoxBoobook.yml`. `Towsey` is the author of the yml file (you can change this to your name) and `NinoxBoobook` is the scientific name (must be without spaces) of the target species.

 The parameters are described below.
 The parameter name is given in bold followed by a typical or default value for the parameter.
 A description of the parameter is given on the following line(s).